 The Touch Football Community

-Playing within an affiliated competition, such as with Redlands Touch Association, ensures that you are covered with insurance and you enjoy the best touch footy experience, with quality fields, organised draws and dedicated volunteers to make sure the games flow smoothly and people enjoy their time down at the field.
+Playing within an affiliated competition, such as Redlands Touch Association, ensures that you are covered with insurance and you enjoy the best touch footy experience, with quality fields, organised draws and dedicated volunteers to make sure the games flow smoothly and people enjoy their time down at the field.

 The Touch Football Australia Beginner’s Hub has some great resources, click on the button below to visit the Hub.